 Makoto Okazaki is your run of the mill high-schooler, a perfect bullying target and a closet pervert.
-One Night he decides to return a DVD to a friend of his and ventures out into the night.
-He notices a person on a nearby rooftop.
-The person lunges at him before he is able to make sense of this, and bites into his neck, drinking blood.
-Then, they stop.
-At this point, Makoto notices that the attacker is a beautiful girl who asks him: "Do you want to die or become like me?"
+One night, on his way to return a DVD to a friend, he notices a person on a nearby rooftop.
+The person lunges at him and bites his neck, drinking his blood.
+The attacker, a beautiful girl, then asks him: "Do you want to die or become like me?"
 He decides to live...

 Let's start with the plot.
 This story and MC are not very original at all.
 Young timid boy in a town where there are monsters (vampires) come out at night and kill people.
 The boy meets a girl who's not really interested in anyone but him and boom.
 Turns out she's a vampire